TeamTeaSC/TeamTeaSC/README.md

 ### Hi there 👋

+I'm an ECE major at Carnegie Mellon University.
+My main areas of interest are in the intersection of software and hardware, such as embedded systems and logic verification.
+I"m also always excited to pick up new web development technologies and AI advancements!

 <!--
 **TeamTeaSC/TeamTeaSC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.